farmera/sare_grant/pre_processing_steps.md

 #### Pre-Processing Steps

 * Defining the initial processing steps.
-* On site management of digital assets.
 * Quality control and reproducibility.

-The automated system designed for this project performs six processing steps in total.
+The automated system designed for this project performed six processing steps in total.
 The first four are required to prepare the raw image data before it may be analyzed.
 The fifth and sixth are post-processing steps that are considered in a subsequent section [here]().